Stargator/void-jekyll-theme/README.md

 ```

 ## Contributing
-If you are interested in contributing, you will need Ruby 2.7 installed as well as `bundler`.
+If you are interested in contributing, you will need Ruby 2.7 installed as well as `bundler` 2.2.16.

 I recommend that you install the dependencies into a local path: `vendor/bundle`